gofynd/fdk-client-swift/documentation/platform/BILLING.md

 | body | CreateSubscriptionCharge | yes | Request body |

-Register a subscription charge for a seller using your extension.
+Register subscription charge for a seller of your extension.

 *Returned Response:*